adbar/trafilatura/docs/evaluation.rst

 These packages keep the structure intact but do not focus on main text extraction:

+- `BeautifulSoup <https://www.crummy.com/software/BeautifulSoup/>`_ is a general-purpose HTML parser, used here to grab all the text in the document
 - `html2text <https://github.com/Alir3z4/html2text>`_ converts HTML pages to Markup language
 - `html_text <https://github.com/TeamHG-Memex/html-text>`_ converts HTML code to plain text
 - `inscriptis <https://github.com/weblyzard/inscriptis>`_ converts HTML to text with a particular emphasis on nested tables
+- `resiliparse <https://github.com/chatnoir-eu/chatnoir-resiliparse>`_ converts HTML to plain text with a focus on speed and robustness

 These packages focus on main text extraction: